opentripplanner/OpenTripPlanner/docs/Troubleshooting-Routing.md

 The score can be any positive number but the range (as of writing this) goes from `0.6` for bike lanes to `100` for ways that consist of sand.
-To figure out a good value for your set of tags you should read the bicycle safety report (see below) or the source code of your `WayPropertySetSource` to get a feeling for how much certain tags are penalised or rewarded.
+To figure out a good value for your set of tags you should read the bicycle safety report (see below) or the source code of your `OsmTagMapper` to get a feeling for how much certain tags are penalised or rewarded.

 There are also so-called mixins.
 These are applied on top of the most specific matchers and a single